dariuszseweryn/RxAndroidBle/README.md

 There are three types of `Observable`s that you may encounter.
 1. Single value, completing — i.e. `RxBleConnection.readCharacteristic()`, `RxBleConnection.writeCharacteristic()`, etc.
 2. Multiple values, not completing - i.e. `RxBleClient.scan()`, `RxBleDevice.observeConnectionStateChanges()` and `Observable` emitted by `RxBleConnection.setupNotification()` / `RxBleConnection.setupIndication()`
-3. Single value, not completing — these usually are meant for auto cleanup upon unsubscribing i.e. `setupNotification()` / `setupIndication()` — when you will unsubscribe the notification / indication will be disabled
+3. Single value, not completing — these usually are meant for auto cleanup upon disposing i.e. `setupNotification()` / `setupIndication()` — when you will dispose the notification / indication will be disabled

 `RxBleDevice.establishConnection()` is an `Observable` that will emit a single `RxBleConnection` but will not complete as the connection may be later a subject to an error (i.e. external disconnection).
-Whenever you are no longer interested in keeping the connection open you should unsubscribe from it which will cause disconnection and cleanup of resources.
+Whenever you are no longer interested in keeping the connection open you should dispose it which will cause disconnection and cleanup of resources.

 The below table contains an overview of used `Observable` patterns